nxskok/pasias/docs/21-discriminant-analysis.md

-This doesn't work because everything outside of the `spread` is tested for uniqueness; if it's unique, it gets its own row.
+This doesn't work because everything outside of the `pivot_wider` is tested for uniqueness; if it's unique, it gets its own row.
 Thus, `BBall_male` and 3 is different from `BBall_male` and
 9. But we only want one row of `BBall_male`.
 I think the